 One thing you will notice, however, is that you never receive a reduction for increased efficiency, business improvements etc. or long-term customer loyalty.
 The price changes always seem to go one way.

 How much will your rates increase for bin collections and disposal?

-Each waste company is different but we are seeing reported rate increase of c.10% for some clients, on top of already expensive services.
-These rate increases could also be your second increase this year (i.e. you may have been increased on 1st January also).
+Each waste company is different but we are seeing a reported rate increase of c.10% for some clients, on top of already expensive services.
+These rate increases could also be your second increase this year (i.e., you may have been increased on 1st January also).

 Update: Sydney businesses should maybe consider themselves lucky in comparison to rubbish removal Adelaide customers who will likely receive two uprate letters in quick succession this year.

 How can Waster assist your business with waste services and recycling in 2023?